hbk91/JHU_Coursera_Course8_Project/index.md

 ### 3. Exploratory Data Analysis:

 a) **Overview of the Data:**
-* The test dataset is without class information and thus it will be used for prediction once the classifier is buit.
+* The test dataset is without class information and thus it will be used for prediction once the classifier is built.
 * We will split our train data into training and validation sets for building our classifier.
 As the number of samples is quite large, we shall reserve only 5% (979 samples) of our train dataset for validation.<br>